Lilla Bommen: Geography

 Lilla Bommen is a part of the Gothenburg harbor on the shore of the Göta älv.
 Said to have been constructed in the 1640s, as of 2015 it is used as a marina, owned and operated by the Gothenburg Municipality through the Liseberg company, for visiting pleasure craft.
 Lilla Bommen is also the name of the land surrounding the harbor.
-On the west side of the dock is The Göteborg Opera house, completed in 1994 while on the east is an office complex that includes a high-rise with the same name as the area, the Lilla Bommen.
+On the west side of the dock is The Gothenburg Opera house, completed in 1994 while on the east is an office complex that includes a high-rise with the same name as the area, the Lilla Bommen.
 The building is locally known as "The Lipstick" or "The Skanska Skyscraper".
 The barque Viking is moored between the dock and the high-rise.

 Lilla Bommen Bridge

 The former Lilla Bommen Bridge crossed the Östra Hamnkanalen at its outlet in the Lilla Bommen harbor.
 It connected the Kanaltorget ("Canal Square") with the S:t Eriks Torg ("S:t Eric's Square").
 It was a wide and heavily trafficked bridge with railway tracks.
 It became part of the landfill when the canal was filled in.